HemaX10/Amazon-Today-s-Deal/README.md

 python amazonScraping.py
 ```

-## 📝 License
-Distributed under the MIT License.
-See `LICENSE` for more information.

 ## 👤 About the Developer
 Ibrahim Ayman- Passionate about web scraping, data extraction, and automation.
-Connect with me on [LinkedIn](Your-LinkedIn-Profile) or check out my [portfolio](Your-Portfolio-Website).
+Connect with me on [LinkedIn](www.linkedin.com/in/ibrahimayman10)

 ---